-If you have not attended the SIX before the schedule below should give you some idea of the format of the event.
-THERE WILL BE CHANGES FOR 2020.
+If you have not attended the SIX before the schedule for 2020 will follow a similar pattern from previous years.
+We're finalizing our presentations now.
 Contact us if you require more information but details will be posted here as they become available.

 Subject to change

 8:00 am Registration

 9:15 Session 1 - What Rights Holders Really Think

 10:45 Session 2 - Why the Olympics Still Matter - Adam Andrasko, CEO USA Synchronized Swimming

 The Olympic Games are the worlds largest sporting event, but why are they important to you?
 Take this opportunity to remember the greatest Olympic sports moments of your life and the lives of your counterparts.
 Share what has made this sporting event special.
 Then relate how it impacts your every day life.
 Finally, think about how Olympic sport has shaped the sports landscape and how it will continue to for years to come.
 You are in Olympic City USA let us show you why that is so important to the World.

 Round Table 1: Sales/Services Best Practices - Bill Kelly, Virginia Beach Sports Marketing - Moderator